-After making his stage debut in 1944, actor William Marshall began his film career in 1952.
-He made his permanent mark on cinema history in 1972, when he took on the lead role in Blacula, the first blaxploitation horror film.
+William Marshall was born in 1924.
+He made his stage debut in 1944 and began his film career in 1952.
+Marshall made his permanent mark on cinema history in 1972, when he took on the lead role in Blacula, the first blaxploitation horror film.
+He died in 2003.

 In the 1980s, Marshall played the King of Cartoons on Pee-Wee's Playhouse, and his catchphrase "Let . . . the cartoooon . . . begin!" became hugely popular.
-Marshall also taught acting at various universities and did similar work at Chicago's eta Creative Arts Foundation, which named him one of its Epic Men of the 20th Century in 1992.
+Marshall also taught acting at various universities and did similar work at Chicago's ETA Creative Arts Foundation, which named him one of its Epic Men of the 20th Century in 1992.
 Marshall died June 11, 2003, in Los Angeles from complications arising from Alzheimer's disease and diabetes.